Sister (Sonic Youth album)

-Sister is the fourth studio album by American alternative rock band Sonic Youth, released on SST Records on June 1, 1987.
-The album continued the band's move away from the no wave movement towards alternative rock song structures, while maintaining an experimental approach.
+Sister is the fourth studio album by the American alternative rock band Sonic Youth, released on SST Records on June 1, 1987.
+The album represented a continuation of the band's evolution on their previous album EVOL, moving away from the no wave movement towards alternative rock song structures while maintaining an experimental approach.
+It was their first album with the lineup from the previous album intact, with Thurston Moore, Kim Gordon, Lee Ranaldo, and Steve Shelley all returning.

+The album, written while on tour and recorded in early 1987, is a loose concept album inspired by the life and works of writer Philip K. Dick.

-Like Sonic Youth's previous albums, Sister was not commercially successful at the time of its release.
-In the years since, however, it has received critical acclaim, with several publications naming it as one of the best albums of the 1980s.
+Like Sonic Youth's previous albums, Sister was not commercially successful at the time of its release, but received critical acclaim.
+Retrospectively, several publications have named it as one of the best albums of the 1980s.

 Background and recording

 Sonic Youth in a 1987 publicity photo from the press kit for Sister.
 Left to right: Steve Shelley, Lee Ranaldo, Thurston Moore, and Kim Gordon.

 Sonic Youth released their third album, EVOL, in May 1986.
 While touring in support of the album, the band began writing new material ("White Kross" had been written earlier, circa May 1986).
 Sister was recorded to 16-track tape in March and April 1987 with house engineer Bill Titus at Walter Sear's Sear Sound studio in Hell's Kitchen, Manhattan, entirely on analog equipment.
 A Moog modular synthesizer at the studio was used on "Pipeline/Kill Time".